deepcomm/deepcomm.github.io/_posts/2020-02-01-learning-viterbi.md

-The first series of posts will cover applications of deep learning to channel coding - a basic building block of communication systems.
+learning an algorithm for dynamic programming

+it is algorithm : should generalize

 An encoder maps messages (e.g., bit sequences) to codewords, typically of longer lengths.
-A decoder maps noisy codewords to the estimate of messages, as illustrated in a simplified figure below.
+A decoder maps noisy codewords to the estimate of messages, as illustrated below.